by ProcureDeskLast Updated : Nov-20-2020

-Once you establish the engagement cadence with your stakeholders, it is important to continuously seek feedback on how that is working for your stakeholders.
-For example, by seeking feedback you can understand how happy your stakeholders are with the assigned team member and if not, what corrective actions are required.
+Once you establish the engagement cadence with your stakeholders, it is essential to seek feedback from your stakeholders continuously.
+For example, by seeking feedback, you can understand how happy your stakeholders are with the assigned team member and what corrective actions are required.

-No discussion of procurement teams is complete without addressing the question of measuring and tracking the performance of the procurement team.
+No discussion of procurement teams is complete without addressing the question of measuring and tracking the procurement team’s performance.

 At the beginning of this guide, we talked about understanding the expectations of your key stakeholders and what they expect from the procurement department.

-We can use the outcome of that exercise to design key performance metrics which needs to be tracked for ensuring that we are aligned with the corporate goals.
+We can use the outcome of that exercise to design key performance metrics that need to be tracked to ensure that Procurement is aligned with the corporate goals.

 For most procurement teams, this will fall into three major areas

 You can think about procurement metrics as transactional metrics and operational metrics.
 What do we mean by that?

 Transactional metrics are about the efficiency of your purchasing process.
 These metrics help you to understand if you need to simplify your purchasing process further.

 Things like the number of PO’s processed, the time it takes for approval etc.